thehanlab/dynamicLM/README.md

 We will produce 5-year dynamic predictions of transplant (`w`).
 Landmark time points (`lms`) are set as every year between 0 and 5 years to train the model.
-This means we are only interested in prediction up to 5 years.
+This means we are only interested in prediction up to 5 year survival.

 ``` r
 w <- 5                    # Predict the 5-year outcome of transplant